onsip/SIP.js/etc/core/sip.js.api.md

 // @public
 export interface UserAgentCoreConfiguration {
     aor: URI;
-    // Warning: (ae-forgotten-export) The symbol "DigestAuthentication" needs to be exported by the entry point index.d.ts authenticationFactory(): DigestAuthentication | undefined;
+    // Warning: (ae-incompatible-release-tags) The symbol "authenticationFactory" is marked as @public, but its signature references "DigestAuthentication" which is marked as @internal authenticationFactory(): DigestAuthentication | undefined;
     contact: Contact;
     displayName: string;